teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 > absent a meaningful definiteness check... patent applicants face powerful incentives to inject ambiguity into their claims.

+This ambiguity comes with a huge price tag.
+Defendants spend several hundred thousand dollars hiring lawyers to try to figure out what patents mean.

-## New Standard: "Reasonable Certainty"
+## New Rule: "Reasonable Certainty"

-The Supreme Court raised the standard: patent claims must now describe the invention with such "reasonable certainty" that an engineer or scientist in the relevant field can understand what is in and what is out.
+In _Nautilus v.
+Biosig_, the Supreme Court raised the standard for clarity in patent language.
+Patent claims must now describe the invention with such "reasonable certainty" that an engineer or scientist in the relevant field can understand what is in and what is out.

 > In place of the "insolubly ambiguous" standard, we hold that a patent is invalid for indefiniteness if its claims, read in light of the specification delineating the patent, and the prosecution history, fail to inform, with reasonable certainty, those skilled in the art about the scope of the invention.